Society. Health. Welfare.

 Daniel Markovič, Slovakia15:00–15:30 Break Session IV

-Chair: Prof. Irena Žemaitaitytė (Lithuania), Prof. Inga Millere (Latvia)15:30–15:45 Violence Experienced by Students During Professional Practices: Experiences of Midwifery Students
+Chair: Prof. Irena Žemaitaitytė (Lithuania), Assist.
+Prof. Inese Stars (Latvia)15:30–15:45 Violence Experienced by Students During Professional Practices: Experiences of Midwifery Students

 Alina Liepinaitienė, Lithuania15:45–16:00 Bridging Art Therapy and Community Work in Latvia: Organisational Insights and Challenges